-10.2 MCAT FreeMASTER interface (Motor Control Application Tuning)
+10.3 MCAT FreeMASTER interface (Motor Control Application Tuning)

 The PMSM sensor/sensorless FOC application can be easily controlled and tuned using the Motor Control Application Tuning (MCAT) plug-in for PMSM.
-The MCAT for PMSM is a user-friendly modular page, which runs within FreeMASTER.
-The tool consists of the tab menu, tuning mode selector, and workspace shown in Figure 16.
-Each tab from the tab menu represents one sub-module which enables you to tune or control different aspects of the application.
+The MCAT for PMSM is a user-friendly page, which runs within FreeMASTER.
+The tool consists of the tab menu, and workspace shown in Figure 11.
+Each tab from the tab menu represents one submodule which enables tuning or control different aspects of the application.
 Besides the MCAT page for PMSM, several scopes, recorders, and variables in the project tree are predefined in the FreeMASTER project file to further simplify the motor parameter tuning and debugging.

-When the FreeMASTER is not connected to the target, the "Board found" line shows "Board ID not found".
-When the communication with the target MCU is established using a correct software, the "Board found" line displays the same board name as "Board ID" variable watch and all stored parameters for the given MCU are loaded.
+When the FreeMASTER is not connected to the target, the "Board found" line (2) shows "Board ID not found".
+When the communication with the target MCU is established, the "Board found" line is read from Board ID variable watch and displayed.
 If the connection is established and the board ID is not shown, press F5 to reload the MCAT HTML page.